University of North Carolina at Chapel Hill student housing: Manning East Community

 Koury Hall is part of the Manning East Community, located off of Manning Drive and placed near Ehringhaus.
 It is suite style with interior corridor access and was built in 2002.
 The coed population consists of 263 residents, including the seven Resident Advisers.
 Amenities include seminar rooms, study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a recreation room and vending machines.
 Koury is also home to The Carolina Experience Living-Learning Community.
 This program is targeted at first-year students and is designed to help students adapt to the college environment, make plenty of connections across campus and find a way to make college a significant and enjoyable experience.

-Koury is named in honor of Maurice J Koury who graduated from UNC in 1949 with a Bachelor of Arts degree in chemistry.
-He went on to become president of Carolina Hosiery Mills and as maintained intimate ties with the university, sometimes serving on the Board of Trustees, the Board of Visitors, the Medical foundation of North Carolina, Inc., the General Alumni Association's board and the Morehead Scholarship Committee.
+Koury is named in honour of Maurice J Koury, who graduated from UNC in 1949 with a Bachelor of Arts degree in chemistry.
+He went on to become president of Carolina Hosiery Mills and maintained intimate ties with the university, sometimes serving on the Board of Trustees, the Board of Visitors, the Medical Foundation of North Carolina, Inc., the General Alumni Association's board and the Morehead Scholarship Committee.
 He led a successful fund-raising drive in the early 1980s as the president of the Educational Foundation to finance the construction of the Dean E. Smith Center and the adjacent natatorium, which is also named for Koury.